marcinwiacek/pl1/project1/readme2.md

 * memory sharing during IRQ (we should allocate concrete logical memory addresses for both)
 * 32 and 64-bits
 * instructions are 5-bit long, RISC-V 32-bit is 4-bit long (need compacting)
-* data / code pages
-* address counter for separating code (addresses below) from data (addresses above) in the segment.
+* data / code pages or more address counter for separating code (addresses below) from data (addresses above) in the segment.
 Similiar should allow for sharing only segment part in INT

 #Why JavaScript for emulator?
 And not Scheme for example?

-Because everybody has got browser... and everybody loves Google Chrome / Safari (just kidding).
+Because everybody has got browser... and everybody loves Firefox / Chrome / Safari / whatever (just kidding).